Pedro Guevara: Early life and education

-Pedro Guevara was born in Santa Cruz, Laguna, Philippines on February 23, 1879, to Miguel Guevara and María Valenzuela.
+Pedro Guevara was born in Santa Cruz, La Laguna (now Laguna), Philippines on February 23, 1879, to Miguel Guevara and María Valenzuela.
 Guevara attended Ateneo Municipal de Manila and graduated from Colegio de San Juan de Letran, Manila in 1896.

 Philippine Revolution

 Guevara joined the Filipino forces during the Philippine Revolution and assisted in promoting the peace agreement of the Biak na Bato at San Miguel, Bulacan, in 1897.
-He later rejoined the Filipino forces during the revolution, and also served throughout the Spanish–American War and the Philippine–American War, attaining the rank of lieutenant colonel.
+He later rejoined the Filipino forces during the revolution and served throughout the Spanish–American War and the Philippine–American War, attaining the rank of lieutenant colonel.
 He was the aide and private secretary to General Juan Cailles.

 Political career

 Later, Guevara became a journalist for the Spanish-language newspaper Soberania Nacional and Vidas Filipinas.
-He entered politics as a municipal councilor of San Felipe Neri, Rizal (present-day city of Mandaluyong) in 1907.
+He entered politics as a municipal councilor of San Felipe Neri, Rizal (present-day city of Mandaluyong, Metro Manila) in 1907.
 He studied law at La Jurisprudencia and became a lawyer in private practice.
 He later became a member of the Philippine House of Representatives from the 2nd district of La Laguna from 1909 to 1912 and a member of the Philippine Senate from the 4th senatorial district from 1916 to 1923.
 In 1921, Guevara was chair of the Philippine delegation to the Far Eastern Bar Conference at Beijing, China.

 He gave up his Senate seat in 1923, less than two years before his second term expired, as he was elected as a Nationalist resident commissioner to the House of Representatives of the United States Congress.
 He would serve for four three-year terms from March 4, 1923, to February 14, 1936.
 During this time, Guevara worked tirelessly for the approval of the Tydings–McDuffie Act, which would establish the Commonwealth of the Philippines and eventually its independence in 10 years.
 Later, he served as delegate of Laguna during the Constitutional Convention of 1934 which framed the 1935 Philippine Constitution.
 His term ended on February 14, 1936, when a successor qualified in accordance with the newly established Commonwealth of the Philippines was selected.